Return of Federal Financial Aid When Students Withdraw from SUNY Plattsburgh

-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
-If your Post-withdrawal disbursement includes loan funds, SUNY Plattsburgh must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
+If a student did not receive all of the funds that were earned, a student may be due a Post-withdrawal disbursement.
+If a Post-withdrawal disbursement includes loan funds, SUNY Plattsburgh must get the student’s permission before it can disburse them.
+A student may choose to decline some or all of the loan funds in order to avoid incurring additional debt.
 SUNY Plattsburgh may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and SUNY Plattsburgh room and board charges.
-SUNY Plattsburgh needs your permission to use the Post-withdrawal grant disbursement for all other college charges.
-If you did not give SUNY Plattsburgh permission during the federal authorization request process, you will be offered the funds.
-However, it may be in your best interest to allow SUNY Plattsburgh to keep the funds to reduce your debt at the college.
+SUNY Plattsburgh needs the student’s permission to use the Post-withdrawal grant disbursement for all other college charges.
+If a student did not give SUNY Plattsburgh permission during the federal authorization request process, you will be offered the funds.
+However, it may be in the student’s best interest to allow SUNY Plattsburgh to keep the funds to reduce your debt at the college.

-There are some Title IV funds and DOD TA that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+There are some Title IV funds that cannot be disbursed to a student after a withdrawal because of other eligibility requirements.
+For example, first-time, first-year undergraduate students who withdraw before completing 30 days are not eligible to receive any Direct Loan funds that would have been received had the student remained enrolled past the 30th day.

 For more information about Financial Aid at SUNY Plattsburgh, please contact: